Deep biosphere: Diversity

 The biomass in the deep subsurface is about 15% of the total for the biosphere.
 Life from all three domains (Archaea, Bacteria, and Eukarya) have been found in the deep subsurface; indeed, the deep subsurface accounts for about 90% of all the biomass in Archaea and Bacteria.
 The genetic diversity is at least as great as that on the surface.
+Aerobic microbes are also present; methane-feeding bacteria will break down nitrites into nitrogen and oxygen, and then use the oxygen to split methane for energy.
+Some of the oxygen produced this way will leak out of the cells and into the surrounding environment, where it will benefit other oxygen-dependent microorganisms.

 In the ocean, plankton species are distributed globally and are constantly being deposited almost everywhere.
 Quite different communities are found even in the top of ocean floor, and species diversity decreases with depth.
 However, there are still some taxa that are widespread in the subsurface.
 In marine sediments, the main bacterial phyla are "Candidatus Atribacteria" (formerly OP9 and JS1), Pseudomonadota, Chloroflexota, and Planctomycetota.
-Members of Archaea were first identified using metagenomic analysis; some of them have since been cultured and they have acquired new names.
+Members of Archaea were first identified using metagenomic analysis, but some of them have since been cultured and acquired new names.
 The Deep Sea Archaeal Group (DSAG) became the Marine Benthic Group B (MBG-B) and is now a proposed phylum "Lokiarchaeota".
 Along with the former Ancient Archaeal Group (AAG) and Marine Hydrothermal Vent Group (MHVG), "Lokiarchaeota" is part of a candidate superphylum, Asgard.
 Other phyla are "Bathyarchaeota" (formerly the Miscellaneous Chrenarchaeotal Group), Nitrososphaerota (formerly Thaumarchaeota or Marine Group I), and Euryarchaeota (including "Hadesarchaea", Archaeoglobales and Thermococcales).
 A related clade, anaerobic methanotrophic archaea (ANME), is also represented.
 Other bacterial phyla include Thermotogota.

 In the continental subsurface, the main bacterial groups are Pseudomonadota and Bacillota while the Archaea are mainly Methanomicrobia and Nitrososphaerota.
 Other phyla include "Bathyarchaeota" and "Aigarchaeota", while bacterial phyla include Aquificota and Nitrospirota.

 The eukarya in the deep biosphere include some multicellular life.
 In 2009 a species of nematode, Halicephalobus mephisto, was discovered in rock fissures more than a kilometer down a South African gold mine.
 Nicknamed the "devil worm", it may have been forced down along with pore water by earthquakes.
 Other multicellular organisms have since been found, including fungi, Platyhelminthes (flatworms), Rotifera, Annelida (ringed worms) and Arthropoda.
 However, their range may be limited because sterols, needed to construct membranes in eukarya, are not easily made in anaerobic conditions.

 Viruses are also present in large numbers and infect a diverse range of microbes in the deep biosphere.
 They may contribute significantly to cell turnover and transfer of genetic information between cells.